 Is it appropriate for kids?
 Er, well, this is where it gets a bit fuzzy.
 If your teenager is mature enough to see a musical about issues such as sex, drinking, and surfing the web for porn, then they'll probably love Avenue Q too!
 Only you can judge.
 It's hard to say what exact age is right to see Avenue Q - parents should use their discretion based on the maturity level of their children.
 But we promise you this - if you do bring your teenagers to Avenue Q - they'll think you're really cool!

-There are four wheelchair spaces available in the stalls.
+There are four wheelchair spaces available in the stalls, these are H1, O1, Q4, & Q5.
+These seats will not appear available online, please call or come into our Box Office to enquire about availability.
 The first counter of the Box Office is at a height suitable for wheelchair users.

 Theatre Royal Brighton is equipped with a Sennheiser infra-red sound amplification system.
 To access the infra-red systems please request receiving equipment from the kiosk situated in the main foyer.
 Please be sure to request a compatible seat when booking your tickets, as only selected seats work within the infra-red area